tolauwae/phd-thesis/src/remote/remote.typ

 == Related Work <remote:related-work>
 WARDuino presents a WebAssembly virtual machine for microcontrollers and a collection of extensions to the WebAssembly standard.
 In this section we discuss the related work for each aspect in turn.
 We focus first on programming microcontrollers with non-WebAssembly solutions.
 Then we discuss other WebAssembly embeddings for microcontrollers.
 After this, we finish our related work by summarizing the alternative methods for handling interrupts in WebAssembly.

-=== Programming Embedded Devices <programming-embedded-devices>
+#heading(numbering: none, level: 4, "Programming Embedded Devices")<programming-embedded-devices>

 The world of programming languages for microcontrollers is heavily dominated by the C language @kernighan89:c-programming-language, but an increasing range of programming languages have been ported to various hardware platforms, such as: Forth @rather76:forth, BASIC @kemeny68:basic, Java @gosling96:java-language-specification, Python @rossum95:python, Lua @ierusalimschy96:lua-an-extensible-extension-language and Scheme @yvon21:small.
 Here we restrict ourselves to compare popular implementation approaches for IoT functionality on ESP-based microcontrollers, the platform on which WARDuino was primarily tested.

 The predominant programming language for programming the ESP processor is C @kernighan89:c-programming-language@espressif-systems23:esp-idf.
 The advantage of using C is that the programs execute fast.
 The downside is that it places the burden of managing memory onto the developer.
 Another downside of the C language is that once a bug is potentially solved, the programmer needs to re-compile, flash the hardware and restart the device completely.
 Flashing the chip can take a long time, making the development of microcontroller software a rather slow process.

+#heading(numbering: none, level: 4, "Remote Debugging Embedded Devices")

+Remote debugging is widely used in embedded systems @potsch17:advanced @skvar-c24:in-field-debugging @soderby24:debugging and typically follows one of two approaches: stub or on-chip debugging @li09:research.
+A stub is a lightweight software module running on the microcontroller that instruments the program, whereas on-chip debugging employs dedicated hardware—such as JTAG-based debuggers @ieee-standard—to facilitate the process.
+These hardware debuggers can integrate with various software tools @soderby24:debugging, including the popular OpenOCD debugger~@hogl06:open.
+Using hardware debuggers is not easy, and is mostly used to debug programs written in low-level programming languages such as C and C++.
+Additionally, there are several security concerns with JTAG interfaces @lee16:brief-review @vishwakarma18:exploiting by for instance allowing attackers to reverse engineering the microcontroller's software.

+None of these remote debuggers are particularly easy to set up.
+Only recently did we see the first IDE integration with the release of the Arduino IDE 2.0 at the end of 2022.
-In recent years the concept of remote debugging has seen its first implementations for embedded systems.
-The recently released Arduino IDE 2.0 comes with a debugger interface that allows developers to debug C and C++ code with standard debugging operations.
+The new version comes with a debugger interface that allows developers to debug C and C++ code with standard debugging operations.
 It does not support any over-the-air updates @soderby24:debugging.
 Subsequently, developers still need to flash the entire software at every change.
 In contrast, WARDuino allows both remote debugging and over-the-air updates to ease program development on ESP processors.

+#heading(numbering: none, level: 4, "Virtual machines for Embedded Devices")

+To provide a more modern programming experience, several virtual machines (VMs) tailored for microcontrollers have been developed to abstract away the complexities of low-level programming, and provide stubs for remote debugging capabilities---to replace the hardware debuggers.
+We go over some notable examples here.

 The Zerynth Virtual Machine @zerynth-s-r-l-21:zerynth allows developers to run Python programs on 32-bit microcontrollers, but it mainly targets the ESP platform.
 Users can send HTTP and MQTT request by using the Zerynth standard library.
 Like our work, these network primitives are implemented in C and exposed in a (Python) module.
 Zerynth only supports Python, whereas WARDuino aims to build a common WebAssembly based intermediate representation that allows a multitude of languages to use the networking capabilities of the embedded device.
 Additionally, WARDuino supports remote debugging with breakpoints, a capability the Zerynth VM does not offer.